shog-ai/shoggoth/src/docs/md/docs.md

 Shoggoth Nodes are capable of publishing new resources, and serving existing resources to their peers.

 Nodes also provide an HTTP API that allows anyone to download resources.
-Hence, anyone can download resources from a Shoggoth node using a web browser.
+Hence, anyone can download Shoggoth Resources from a Shoggoth node using a web browser.

 Every node has a unique identifier called a `Node ID` that can be used to distinguish one node from another.